GergelyBuday/gergelybuday/docs/_posts/2022-09-20-setting-up-a-github-page.md

 For running a GitHub pages blog, you need mainly these:

 - setting A, AAAA and TXT records for your domain name
+- install Ruby, Bundler and Jekyll on your machine
 - creating a GitHub repository with your username as a name
 - set it up for GitHub Pages
-- install Ruby and Jekyll on your machine
 - create the file structure in your repository's docs directory with Jekyll
 - configure basic texts about your blog and the About page
 - create your first post